 Lighting Retrofit

 Night Sky Month is a great time for lighting retrofit projects in your community.
-They can be at high-profile locations, like the County Courthouse, a school, a ballfield, or the supermarket, or they can be more low key, at people homes around town.
+They can be at high-profile locations, like the County Courthouse, a school, a ballfield, or the supermarket, or they can be more low-key, at resident’s homes around town.
 In any case, we can help you get the word out and educate the community on how to do it and why.
-Some bigger retrofit projects, sports lighting, for example, can take months of planning and consideration; Hill Country Night Sky Month is a great time to kick-off those discussions.
+While some big lighting projects – like stadium lighting – can take months of planning and consideration and Hill Country Night Sky Month is a great time to kick-off those discussions.
 You might even be able to engage a local hardware store as a partner for discounted or donated light fixtures, if any are needed.
-Contact us at info@hillcountryalliance.org for assistance.

 Conduct a Lighting Survey

 Conduct a lighting survey at your local school or library or downtown.
 Use this as a way to cheer on the usage of proper night sky lighting or to promote improvements to your community’s existing lighting.
-Email us at info@hillcountryalliance.org for assistance.

 Make Your Neighborhood a “Night Sky Friendly Neighborhood”

 If there is a Home Owners Association where you live, your neighborhod can be designated as Night Sky Friendly by adopting this simple language into your HOA agreements.
-Visit our webpage for more information about this program and/or contact us at info@hillcountryalliance.org for more information and assistance.
+Visit our webpage for more information about this program.

 Night Sky Friendly Business Recognition Program